Fergarram/fernando.works/src/routes/article-detail/introduction-to-artificial-minds.md

 Sometimes it's as simple as saying "send this person a message at 5:00pm saying that I won't be able to make it."
 Or "I only want to receive notifications from my this person.", okay one more “Create a copy of all my kids photos you can find in my files and put them in a new album/folder.
 Then send it to my mom, and when you do, ask me to write a message for her.”

 If we think about most cases, we don't really need to talk out loud to get this things done.
 It can be just like sending a message to our personal assistant.

-## My personal mission

-My main long-term goal is for people to be able to raise their own minds to do the things they want them to do.
-My job here would be to provide them with tools to successfully train and raise artificial minds.
-Although, saying this is easier than getting it done.